osrf-migration/srcsim-wiki/qual_task2.md

 # Walking

 The [SRCSim API](https://bitbucket.org/osrf/srcsim/wiki/api) provides a set of ROS messages that can be used to control the walking of your robot.
 In this tutorial, we'll use a helper script to demonstrate how to start a multi-step behavior.
-Once your robot is ready standing in front of the doorway, execute the following command:
+Once your robot is ready standing in front of the doorway, execute the following command in a new terminal:

 ```
 #!c++

+source /opt/ros/indigo/setup.bash
-rosrun ihmc_ros_diagnostics boxStep.py
+rosrun srcsim walk_test.py
 ```

 The robot should start walking a few steps.